Arphase/nx-arphase/README.md

 ### Generate a library

-Run `ng g @nrwl/angular:lib my-lib` to generate a library.
+Run `ng g @nrwl/angular:lib my-lib --directory=ui` to generate a library.

 Libraries are sharable across libraries and applications.
 They can be imported from `@ivt/mylib`.